 My research is interdisciplinary and uses both qualitative and quantitative methods, with my current work adopting and developing so-called ‘productive’ qualitative methods, like photovoice and music voice, with a focus on peer-to-peer research.

-In addition to these activities, Samira teaches various courses at the Erasmus School of Social and Behavioural Sciences, Erasmus University College, and the Erasmus Graduate School of Social and Behavioural Sciences and the Humanities, amongst which Introduction to Sociology.
+On top of that, I also teach various courses at the Erasmus School of Social and Behavioural Sciences, Erasmus University College, and the Erasmus Graduate School of Social and Behavioural Sciences and the Humanities, amongst which Introduction to Sociology.

 I was editor of the popular journal Sociologie Magazine, and the peer-reviewed journal Sociologie for which I currently serve in the editorial board.
 And I am member of the Erasmus Graduate School of Social Sciences and the Humanities and of Peer Relations Researchers Rotterdam (PRR-EUR).